hyperledger/fabric-rfcs/text/0000-channel-participation-api-without-system-channel.md

 All OSNs are members of the system channel, which creates a scalability problem in a large scale Fabric network.
 When the number of channels increases, Raft allows us do decouple the consenters sets of the different application channels, achieving linear horizontal scalability in the number of channels.
 That is, more resource can be added as the number of channels increase.
-However, the system channel is an exception: decoupling application channel consenters sets as described above will cause its number of members to increase, and hence its performance to decrease.
+However, the system channel is an exception; decoupling application channel consenters sets as described above will cause its number of members to increase, and hence its performance to decrease.
 Joining and leaving channels without a system channel solves this problem.